 In order to provide for this broad range of nationalities of children attending the school, Arabic is taught for 40 minutes per day in 3 - rather than the usual 2 – groups.
 Arabic A is for native-speakers, Arabic B for non-native speakers and Arabic C for complete beginners.
 Islamic Studies also takes place daily for Muslim students, whilst non-Muslim students are provided with extension activities.
 Spanish is offered as an additional language in Secondary school.

-The second surprise are the size and facilities of the school.
-Now in its fourth year, Ajman Academy operates from a bright, modern building with Foundation 2 and the Lower Primary (to year 3) located to the left of the long, rectangular, double height entry hall, which is flooded with light, school trophies and awards and bright primary-coloured furniture.
+The second surprise is the size and facilities of the school.
+Ajman Academy operates from a bright, modern building with Foundation 2 and the Lower Primary (to year 3) located to the left of the long, rectangular, double height entry hall, which is flooded with light, school trophies and awards and bright primary-coloured furniture.

 Classrooms are similarly well equipped with appropriate light wood tables and colourful chairs, each with access to an outside play area.
 Classrooms feature the latest technology with IT integrated Veri-table Boards, which can be used either in their upright position by the teacher or students to present information etc. to the class, or can be laid flat for children to use in an interactive process.